 Q: Why do I sometimes get results which are counter-intuitive?

-A: This is best answered through an example.
-If you select ‘Central Otago primary target’ as the ‘Target Destination’, you’ll see that the most preferred activity of these people is going to the beach.
+This is best answered through an example.
+If you select ‘Central Otago primary target’ as the ‘Target Destination’, you’ll see that the most preferred activity of these visitors is going to the beach.
 This doesn’t mean people want to go to the beach in Central Otago.
-Instead it means that people interested in going to Central Otago are also interested in going to the beach (but not necessarily in Central Otago).
+Instead, it means that people interested in going to Central Otago are also interested in going to the beach (but not necessarily in Central Otago).

 The best way to deal with a result which is counter-intuitive isn’t to ignore it and move on to the next finding.
-The best way is actually to think to yourself, ‘can this be an opportunity for my business or region?’.
-For example, if people going to Central Otago like beaches so much, then is there an opportunity to promote a lakeside holiday as a beach alternative?
-If you can’t think of an opportunity from the counter-intuitive result then just move onto the next finding.
+Ask yourself, ‘can this be an opportunity for my business or region?’
+For example, if people going to Central Otago like beaches, is there an opportunity to promote a lakeside holiday as a beach alternative?

 Q: Why are there four categories for each of the Target Destinations, i.e. primary targets and 3 x secondary targets?

-A: We’ve created four different targets to allow the regions and operators flexibility in how they define their target market.
-For example, New Zealanders are more interested in some regions, so to give those regions where interest is lower an idea of who they should be trying to generate interest amongst we’ve created ‘Secondary target (not interested but can get there easily)’.
+We’ve created four different targets to allow regions and operators flexibility in how they define their target market.
+New Zealanders are more interested in some regions, so to give those regions where interest is lower an idea of who they should be trying to generate interest amongst we’ve created ‘Secondary target (not interested but can get there easily)’.

 We think the following types of users will be interested in using each target: